sautee/sautee.github.io/pages/index.md

 ---
-title: Home
 layout: home
 permalink: /
 ---

-Articles on tech, management and others
+Articles on technology, software, management and others.